 - Pre-Test Interview:- Individual is explained regarding the whole procedure and informed consent is taken

-- Pre-Narcotic Test: Anaesthetist induces narco and maintains the pre-narcotic state throughout the interview. the drug is injected till the person appears relaxed and in a state of good contact.
-Drug sod.pentothal is given intravenously to induce hypnosis.
+- Pre-Narcotic Test: Anaesthetist induces narco and maintains the pre-narcotic state throughout the interview.
+The drug is injected till the person appears relaxed and in a state of good contact.
+The drug given is Sodium pentothal is given intravenously to induce hypnosis.
 5% or 10% slowly in the antecubital vein NMT 1gm/grain per minute.
-As an individual`s speech starts during the interview begins
+As an individual`s speech starts, the interview begins

-- Semi-Narcotic Test: After establishing the semi narcotic state and the individual`s appears to be:
+- Semi-Narcotic Test: After establishing the semi narcotic state and the individual`s appears to be flushed, slow and slurred speech and Nystagmus.

 - Post-Test Interview: The memory is checked.
-The individual is allowed to know what s/he has spoken during the interview.
+The individual is allowed to know what she/he has spoken during the interview.
 Individuals experience a more relax and anxiety-free state.

 Criminal profiling and Deception detection techniques are not admissible in courts of most of the countries due to the following reasons: